Keyword Cipher: Encoder, Decoder, and Alphabet Mapping

 Frequently Asked Questions About Keyword Cipher

-How do you create a Keyword cipher alphabet?
+How do you create a keyword cipher alphabet?

-How do you decrypt a Keyword cipher?
+How do you decrypt a keyword cipher?

-What makes a good keyword for encryption?
+What makes a good keyword?

 Keyword Cipher: Classical Substitution Encryption - Free Online Tool